mergado/docs/changelog/index.md

 # Roadmap

-## February 2017
+## March 2017

-- Support for restricted Markdown (bold, italic and links) in body of notifications sent via the API.
-- Scraping more data from [sluzby.heureka.cz](https://sluzby.heureka.cz), [sluzby.heureka.sk](https://sluzby.heureka.sk) and [admin.zbozi.cz](https://admin.zbozi.cz).
-- Support for logging events in applications using [Sentry](https://github.com/getsentry).
+- Support for tracking codes in advertisement systems, etc. inside developers.
-- Redis cache for individual applications.
+- User-centered improvements of the Mergado Store.
+- Support of the `medium` query string parametr in the Google Analytics API endpoint.

 ## 2017